explosion/cython-blis/README.rst

     Total: 11032012.6953
     6.68 seconds

-Clearly the Dell's numpy+OpenBLAS performance is the outlier, so possibly something has gone wrong in the compilation and architecture detection.
+Clearly the Dell's numpy+OpenBLAS performance is the outlier, so it's likely something has gone wrong in the compilation and architecture detection.
-However, numpy+OpenBLAS is exactly the configuration most Linux users are running --- and even after a lot of digging, we haven't been able to get consistent performance across our machines.
-By removing the system dependency, the `blis` library makes it much easier to get consistent performance.

 Usage